 The Dental Hygiene Program accepts 24 students each year, regardless of the number of applicants or their rankings.

-The Dental Hygiene Program Admission Committee begins reviewing applications on April 26, 2025, after the April 25th deadline.
-You will be contacted via your Amarillo College email by May 5, 2025, to verify the information we have received from you, including the points you have been assigned.
+The Dental Hygiene Program Admission Committee begins reviewing applications during March and April.
+You will be contacted via your Amarillo College email by April 13, 2026, to verify the information we have received from you, including the points you have been assigned.

 You do not need to complete the following Immunizations and Screening Requirements until you are accepted into the program.